Note: Serving size: 3oz. (85 grams) Before Cooked, Edible Portion.

 Off bottom oyster culture (longlines)

 "Shellfish farming is assumed by many to be an environmentally benign industry.
 However, some practices will result in negative impacts as farming intensifies and expands."
-"Unfortunately, many of the basic scientific studies that are required to understand the impacts of shellfish farming have not been completed, and few studies of long-term impacts are being undertaken."
+"Unfortunately, many of the basic scientific studies that are required to understand the impacts of shellfish farming have not been completed,

 Sustainable Shellfish, Recommendations for responsible aquaculture, page 11-12.